TitorPs360/btc-price-prediction/readme.md

 _BTCPricePrediction_ - a project for training an AI (Classification, LSTM) to predict the BTC price, and find when we but or sell.

-In this project, I made Snake game which can be controlled by WASD keys.
-And another important part is the use of reinforcement learning to create AI to play this game.

 ## Youtube

 For more information can be seen in my [video](https://youtu.be/biaRYkLqCec) on YouTube.